Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Related Work

 \section{Related Work}

 {\bf Software-based secure middleboxes.} Our work is related to software-based (aka cryptographic) solutions for secure middleboxes.
-Blindbox~\cite{sherry2015blindbox} is the first system that supports pattern matching based network functions over the encrypted traffic payloads.
+Blindbox~\cite{sherry2015blindbox} is the first system that supports pattern matching based network functions over the encrypted traffic.
 It is also the first to use searchable encryption for encrypted pattern matching.
-Later, a line of work is proposed to improve the design of Blindbox, including the realisation of header matching~\cite{lan2016embark,guo2018enabling}, dedicated inspection rule~\cite{yuan2016privacy} and regular expression~\cite{fan2017spabox} support.
+Later, a line of work is proposed to improve the design of Blindbox, including the realisation of rule re-using~\cite{ning2019privdpi, ning2020pine}, header matching~\cite{lan2016embark,guo2018enabling,guo2020privacy}, dedicated inspection rule~\cite{yuan2016privacy} and regular expression~\cite{fan2017spabox}.
 As mentioned, these designs built from searchable encryption require tokenisation of the payloads, which is a critical performance bottleneck of the system (can lead $77$ -- $120\times$ bandwidth overhead in terms of the original traffic size).
-There are some other studies which are built from advanced cryptographic tools.
-Splitbox~\cite{asghar2016splitbox} uses secure multi-party computation techniques for rule matching, which is also not communication efficient.
+Some other studies built secure middleboxes from advanced cryptographic tools such as secure multi-party computation~\cite{asghar2016splitbox,lai2019enabling} and public-key searchable encryption~\cite{canard2017blindids}.
+Although they support secure anomaly matching/detection, they are not communication efficient either.

 {\bf Hardware-based secure middleboxes.} There are also solutions based on trusted hardware, i.e., Intel SGX.
 These designs~\cite{poddar2018safebricks,duan2019lightbox,trach2018shieldbox,han2017sgx} aim to achieve the same goal of processing encrypted traffic, yet using trusted hardware enclave.
-As mentioned, Intel SGX is currently vulnerable to side-channel attacks~\cite{BulckForeshadow18,van2019ridl,kocher2019spectre}, which can break the security guarantee of the trusted enclave.
-Besides, deploying those systems requires the cloud servers to be equipped with SGX and enforces the enterprises to trust the hardware vendor.
+As mentioned, Intel SGX is currently vulnerable to side-channel attacks~\cite{BulckForeshadow18,van2017telling,kocher2019spectre}, which can break the security guarantee of the trusted enclave.
+Although oblivious primitives~\cite{lai2021oblivsketch} can help mitigate some of those attacks (e.g.,\cite{van2017telling}), it is not a panacea for all side-channels.
+Moreover, deploying those systems requires the cloud servers to be equipped with SGX and enforces the enterprises to trust the hardware vendor.
 The above constraints would limit the adoption of these SGX-based systems.